andrew-bierman/Prysm/README.md

 ---

-**Note:** This project is a demonstration of Apple's FoundationModels framework capabilities.
-The framework is currently in development and not yet publicly available.
-The code structure and API usage are based on anticipated framework design patterns.
+**Note:** Prysm is built on Apple's FoundationModels framework, showcasing the power of on-device AI with Swift 6 and SwiftUI.
+The app demonstrates structured content generation, streaming conversations, and intelligent context management—all running locally on your Apple devices.